mflova/mflova-coding-guidelines/python/dataframes/polars.md

 - Most of the times is just recommended to use `select` along with an expression.
   Typically built with `pl.col()` for a column.

+Another useful keyword is `pl.len()` which gives the current size of the dataframe on the current context (this can be inside a groupby for example.)

 ## Filtering data

 For this, you always have to use `.filter`.
 This one allows many expressions.
 Some examples are: